imjoseangel/sandbox/kubernetes/netdebug/README.md

 This article will help you to understand how to analyze and debug HTTP and DNS network traffic in Kubernetes.

-With your comments and help, I would like to improve this small article as much as possible to reach every single profile and help any developer, network engineer, or Kubernetes enthusiast.
+With your comments and help, I would like to improve this small article as much as possible to reach every profile and help any developer, network engineer, or Kubernetes enthusiast.

 ## What is DNS?